tailhook/vagga/docs/compare_to_docker.rst

 have such (yet).

 However, Vagga runs nothing with root privileges.
-So even running root process in guest system it's at least as secure as running any unprivileged program in host sytem.
+So even running root process in guest system is at least as secure as running any unprivileged program in host sytem.
 It also uses chroot and linux namespaces for more isolation.
 Compare it to docker which doesn't consider running as root inside a container secure.